raik/st2-pseudo-osx-theme/README.md

-Both can be found in the root directory of the package, so to use it either, simply point your `color_scheme` preference to `Theme - Nil/Tubnil.tmTheme` or `Theme - Nil/Tubnil Bright.tmTheme`.
+Both can be found in the root directory of the package, so to use it either, simply point your `color_scheme` preference to `Theme - Nil/Tubnil.tmTheme` or one of the other color schemes.

 Options